Optum/long-medical-document-lms/long_big_bird_exp/README.md

 | SOC | 0.31 (0.05) mins | 0.47 (0.04) mins | 2.17 (0.03) mins | 65.49 (0.59) mins |
 | MSP (P=0.1) | 0.27 (0.03) mins | 0.26 (0.03) mins | 0.33 (0.02) mins | 6.31 (0.08) mins |
 | MSP (P=0.5) | **0.11 (0.02) mins** | **0.12 (0.02) mins** | **0.12 (0.02) mins** | **1.41 (0.04) mins** |

-### Contributing

-To contribute features, bug fixes, tests, examples, or documentation, please submit a pull request with a description of your proposed changes or additions.
-Please include a brief description of your pull request when submitting code  and ensure that your code follows the [Pep 8](https://www.python.org/dev/peps/pep-0008/) style guide.
-To do this run `pip install black` and `black *.py` from the base directory of this repository to reformat files using the [black code formatter](https://github.com/psf/black).